Children/Teens (Adults, go here.)

 What days do you teach?

 Weekdays, after-school into early evening hours.
 I also teach during the day (adults mostly) but have some spots for homeschooled kids.
-During the summer I teach 3 to 4 days a week, weeks TBD.
+During the summer I teach 3 to 4 days a week, days/weeks TBD.

 Do you have any openings?